-The Pool's offices are located within County office space, and the Pool utilizes the services of County personnel in its operations.
+The Pool's offices are located within County office space and the Pool utilizes the services of County personnel in its operations.
 As such, the Pool pays the County for certain administrative and personnel support services.
-Such expenses totaled \$197,500 in each of the fiscal years 2019 and 2018, respectively.
+Such expenses totaled \$257,500 for both fiscal years 2022 and 2021, respectively.
+At June 30, 2022 the Pool owed the County for 1st party auto claims totaling \$ 167,839.